-- Express, cope with or numb painful feelings - Get some control over painful and often confusing feelings - Punish yourself; this can be particularly true if a person has low self-esteem or blames themselves for the original trauma - Provide comfort at a difficult time by doing something that is familiar.
+- Express, cope with or numb painful feelings Get some control over - painful and often confusing feelings Punish yourself; this can be - particularly true if a person has low - self-esteem or blames themselves for the original trauma - Provide comfort at a difficult time by doing something that is familiar.
+This can help when new and confusing feelings appear

 Many people who self-harm feel hopeless or worthless at the time.
-As a result, they may ignore and/or deny their own needs.
-If their emotions seem impossible to understand or deal with, then destroying those feelings might seem like the only answer.
+As a result they may ignore and/or deny their own needs.
+If their emotions seem impossible to understand or deal with then destroying those feelings might seem like the only answer.